asnelling/django-webauth/README.md

 This alpha stage software is **not production ready** and requires further hardening before it can be safely deployed into the wild.

+## Demo

+A live demo is available at https://django-webauth.azurewebsites.net/

+You may create an account to try it out at https://django-webauth.azurewebsites.net/register/

 ## Quick Start

 1. Install `django-webauth` using pip